hanzlasajid/circula-playwright-typescript/README.md

 - **Selectors:** I prioritized `data-testid` where available.
 If not, used other attributes instead of brittle `XPath`.
 - **Did not address too many edge cases:** I focused on the main functionality and the most common use case/ happy path for this assignment.
 If you want to test more edge cases, we can arrange a meeting to discuss what should be tested, and how I would implement it.
 - **Assertions:** Used a few web-first assertions to avoid flaky tests.
-- **Chaining & Filtering:** Minimized reliance on explicit waits, and used Playwright’s auto-waiting capabilities instead.
+- **Chaining & Filtering:** Tried to minimize reliance on explicit waits in some places, and used Playwright’s auto-waiting capabilities instead.
 - **Used Page Object Model (POM):** Encapsulation, reusability, and maintainability were prioritized as much as they could be.
 - **Sharding:** Tests can be split across multiple environments.
-However, since the test suite is small, it is not necessary.
+However, since the test suite is small and singular, it is not necessary.
 - **Linting & Formatting:** Ensured consistency via `ESLint` & `Prettier`.
 - **CI/CD Integration:** I did not deem it to be in the scope for any CI/CD discussion for this assignment.
 However, these tests are usually expected to be run with every commit.
 We can arrange that using GitHub Actions or any other CI/CD tool that Circula uses.